mami-project/mplane-sdk/doc/ietf/draft-trammell-mplane-protocol.md

 ~~~~~~~~~~
 {: #table-messages title="Message Sections for Each Message Type"}

-Withdrawals and indirections take the same sections as capabilities; and redemptions
+Withdrawals take the same sections as capabilities; and redemptions
 and interrupts take the same sections as receipts.
 Exceptions are not shown in this table.

 ### Message Type and Verb